TheJupiterDev/mDirt/README.md

 # Blockker

-## Due to recent developments in the datapacking space, there are now better methods of custom blocks!
-This project is currently being updated to the new methods.

 A tool for easily creating custom blocks using Minecraft Datapacks.
 **Only Supported for 1.21.2 and up!
 No previous versions will be added!**